Keisei Narita Airport Line: History

 Service on this line commenced on July 17, 2010.
 The line involved the refurbishment of 32.3 km of existing track on the Hokusō Line, as well as the construction of 19.1 km of new dual track to Narita Airport, partly using disused rights-of-way originally planned for the cancelled Narita Shinkansen project.
-The total cost, according to the Narita Rapid Rail Access website, was estimated to be ¥126 billion, or about US$1.3 billion.
+The total cost was estimated to be ¥126 billion, or about US$1.3 billion.
 From the timetable revision on February 26, 2022, Toei 5500 series trains began operating on the line on weekdays.

 In October 2022, Keisei announced that certain Skyliner trains would begin serving Shin-Kamagaya Station with the intent of improving access to Kashiwa and Matsudo in Chiba Prefecture.
 The planned implementation took place on 26 November 2022.